adgellida/arduinoProjects/README.md

 30% Completed.

 Power off your monitor if you go away from your desk and power on if you return.
-For now if sensor detects you blinks a led for 2-3 seconds aprox.
+For now if sensor detects you blinks a LED for 2-3 seconds aprox.

 TO DO:

-* Change led state with command to power on/off monitor.
+* Change LED state with command to power on/off monitor.
 * If sensor detects you go away power off monitor.
 * If sensor detects you return power on monitor.